Design Tip #1 Headers & Footers

 Adobe InDesign Walkthrough

 In order to ensure consistency, and to save time.
 You do not want to manually enter headers on footers on every page so we will use InDesign’s automated features and Master Pages as opposed to Word where we used the ‘header and footer options’.
-In order to automate it InDesign needs to understand where one chapter starts and another finishes so it is critical you have used a ‘Paragraph Style’ for every one of your chapter headings that you want to use in a header.
-Master pages are a powerful part of a desktop publishing programme and one of the features that sets InDesign apart from Word, you can also use them to create background elements for use throughout the book: colours, lines, circles…
+In order to automate it InDesign needs to understand where one chapter starts and another finishes so it is critical you have used a ‘Paragraph Style’ for every one of the chapter headings that you want to use in a header.
+Master pages are a powerful part of a desktop publishing programme and one of the features that set InDesign apart from Word, you can also use them to create background elements for use throughout the book: colours, lines, circles…

 Master pages are at the top of your ‘pages’ window.

 In the pages you can see a letter on the top left indicating which master is applied.
 We want to double click on the ‘A-Master’ to open him up and put some headers and footers in.

 Create a text box where you would like your page numbers to go.
 Here I have placed it across the text column at the bottom of the page.

 You can then format your page numbers to look however you want.
 They say ‘A’ because you are on the ‘A’ master.

 Take a look at any of the pages which have the master applied and you will see they now have the page numbers.

 To create the headers, I have created two similar text boxes at the top of the page.
 On the left I have simply typed the title of my book.
 On the right hand header I want it to display the current chapter name.
 This is called a text variable and we will create a new one.

 Type – > Text Variables – > Define.